rajeshrinet/pyross/README.md

 The library supports models formulated **stochastically** (as chemical master equations) or **deterministically** (as systems of differential equations).
 A **hybrid algorithm** transits smoothly between these limits depending on the magnitude of the compartmental fluctuations.

 **Inference** on pre-defined or user-defined models is performed using model-adapted **Gaussian processes** on either the epidemiological manifold or its tangent space.
-This method allows for **latent** variable inferenc and fast computation of the **model evidence** and the **Fisher information matrix**.
+This method allows for **latent** variable inference and fast computation of the **model evidence** and the **Fisher information matrix**.
 These estimates are convolved with the instrinsic stochasticty of the dynamics to provide **Bayesian forecasts** of the progress of the epidemic.

 **Non-pharmaceutical interventions** are implemented as modifications of the **contact structures** of the model. **Optimal control** of these structures, given **cost functions**, is currently under development.